burundiarxiv/library-parser/README.md

 ### How contribute

 - Improve the extraction engine in `lib/parser.rb`
-- Build a first version of the web app that will serve the yaml file in `export` folder
+- Build a first version of the web app that will serve the yaml files in `export` folder